risk-first/website/docs/risks/Environmental-Risks/Operational-Risk/Operations-Management.md

 ![Design and Change Activities](/img/generated/risks/operational/design-change.svg)

-Since our operation exists in a world of risks like [Red Queen Risk](/tags/Red-Queen-Risk) and [Feature Drift Risk](/tags/Feature-Drift-Risk), we would expect that the output of our [Planning](#planning) actions would result in changes to our operation.
+Since our operation exists in a world of risks like [Red Queen Risk](/tags/Red-Queen-Risk) and [Market Risk](/tags/Market-Risk), we would expect that the output of our [Planning](#planning) actions would result in changes to our operation.

 While _planning_ is a day-to-day operational feedback loop, _design_ is a longer feedback loop changing not just the parameters of the operation, but the operation itself.